What Is Water Cycle?

 It is a great book to discuss why we should always conserve water and perfect to read during a school unit on Water Cycle, Water Conservation or Saving the Earth.

-This book does make the mistake of oversimplifying the reasons for saving water, but it is a good starting point for kids to think about the importance of saving water.
+Although this book makes the mistake of oversimplifying the reasons for saving water, it still provides a good starting point for kids to think about the importance of saving water.
 Suitable for elementary school units.